web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/checkSyntax.md

 export default {
   security: {
     checkSyntax: true,
+    exclude: /node_modules\/foo/,
   },
 };
 ```

 If `security.checkSyntax` is specified as `true`, targets will be recognized as the browserslist set by the project.
-For details, please refer to [Browserslist](https://modernjs.dev/builder/zh/guide/advanced/browser-compatibility.html)
+For details, please refer to [Browserslist](https://modernjs.dev/builder/zh/guide/advanced/browser-compatibility.html).

 When enabled, it will be detected in the production environment, and when an incompatible advanced syntax is detected, it will not only print the error logs on the terminal but also exit the build process.